The best Nokia phones for 2023

 If you are looking for a high-end, premium phone with features like wireless charging, adjustable refresh rate, etc., then Nokia might not be the phone for you.
 They are still great phones but fall in budget and mid-range markets.
 Therefore, the specs and features are not as good as Samsung’s flagship, for example.
 However, if you don’t need high-end specs, Nokia phones are reliable and durable.

-Why is Nokia 3310 so ?
+Why is Nokia 3310 so strong?

 The Nokia 3310 is so strong, at least compared to smartphones, for a few reasons.
 First, the 3310 is a small phone made predominantly of quality, highly durable plastic.
 It has a tiny screen, which means there is less glass to break if it is dropped.
 And finally, there are fewer components inside since it is such a basic, simple phone.

-Smartphones are bigger, which means more holes and gaps where and dust can seep in.
+Smartphones are bigger, which means more holes and gaps where water and dust can seep in.
 And they have significantly larger screens, which are more susceptible to damage, making them much more fragile than the 3310.

 Final thoughts on buying the best Nokia phones